unaisshazan/Covid19Tracker-Reactjs/README.md

-Launches the test runners in the interactive watch mode.<br />
+Launches the test runner in the interactive watch mode.<br />
 See the section abot [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn build`